 +86 186 8080 5109

 The owner of Hops very kindly tipped me off to the fact that Guiyang’s outstanding Trip Smith has opened up a Chongqing branch.
 My last night in town would finish there.
 Very easy to find on Zi Kang Road.
 Best bet is to get the Metro to Huangnibang Station line 6 and walk from there.
-Trip Smith’s Chongqing venue is much Nigeria than their Guiyang home.
+Trip Smith’s Chongqing venue is much smarter than their Guiyang home.
 Very stylish and lots of coin spent.
 Love how each beer gets its own coaster.
 Beer is terrific and the menu is solid.
 The reason I rated Hops higher, is that the owner of Hops was so warm and friendly.
 Sometimes hard to catch the staff here let alone talk to them about what’s good etc Still, you can’t miss this place if you visit Chongqing.

 Zi Kang Lu, Huangnibang, Chongqing (western end near Zijing Road)